rossbachp/DeciCollab/RECORD-FAQ.md

 ## Who is the audience for discussing and deciding on Decision Records?

 The audience for discussing and deciding on Decision Records includes developers, architects, DevOps leads, and product owners.
+The record owner and committer coordination the documentation, collobration meetings, decision, implementation, mentoring and acceptance of the consequences.

 ## What types of decisions must be documented?